dm5tt/LD1115H_ReverseEngineering/README.md

 Wild educated guesses here.
 Not 100% sure.

-Both signal captured from OpAmp output vs. their ADC signal on the STM32.
+Both signal captured from OpAmp input vs. their ADC signal on the STM32.

+The extreme noise on the input signal might be caused from an isolated ground being around the radar IC.

 #### Pin X: Derviate of the filtered  echo  signal